open5gs/open5gs/docs/_docs/guide/02-building-open5gs-from-sources.md

 $ sudo iptables -t nat -A POSTROUTING -s 10.45.0.0/16 ! -o ogstun -j MASQUERADE
 ```

-**Note:** It is a good condition if you do not have any rules in the IP/NAT tables.
-If a program such as docker has already set up a rule, you will need to add a rule differently.
+**Note:** The above assumes you do not have any existing rules in the filter and nat tables.
+If a program such as docker has already set up rules, you may need to add the Open5GS related rules differently.
 {: .notice--danger}

 ### Turn on your eNodeB and Phone